weinkauf/TeXnicCenter-Manual/source/configuration.rst

 command line arguments, but retrieve their data input from the tool's input device and/or write their data output to the tools output device.

-An example of such a tool is :program:`tth`, which is used to convert LaTeX documents into HTML documents.
+An example of such a tool is :program:`tth` which is used to convert LaTeX documents into HTML documents.
 To start up :program:`tth` use ::

   tth < file.tex > file.html

-When using this tool with TeXnicCenter, use :file:`file.tex` as input and :file:`file.html` as output redirection.
-The command line of this tool has to be empty.
+When using this tool with TeXnicCenter use :file:`file.tex` as input and :file:`file.html` as output redirection.
+The command-line of this tool has to be empty.